Dugy/quick_arg_parser/README.md

 # Quick Arg Parser
 Tired of unwieldy tools like _getopt_ or _argp_?
-Quick Arg Parser is asingle header C++ library for parsing command line arguments and options with minimal amount of code.
+Quick Arg Parser is a single header C++ library for parsing command line arguments and options with minimal amount of code.
 All you have to do is to instantiate a class inheriting from the `MainArguments` type and access its members.

 ```C++
 #include "quick_arg_parser.hpp"